Mann10/Multi-tenant-Rag-as-a-Service/README.md

-# Multi-Tenant RAG as a Service
+# Multi-Tenant Agentic RAG as a Service

 A Python/FastAPI implementation of a multi-tenant Retrieval-Augmented Generation (RAG) system.
 The project is split into three services: